henkelmax/modrepo/docs/minecraft/voicechat/wiki/troubleshooting.md

 ## Voice chat not connected / Plug icon

+If you are hosting your server with a Minecraft hosting provider, please make sure you followed [this guide](server_setup_mc_hosting).
+If you are self-hosting your Minecraft server, make sure you followed [these steps](server_setup_self_hosted).

 The most likely cause of this is that you didn't forward your port correctly.
-Please double check your setup.

-If you are running your server behind a proxy like BungeeCord or Velocity, you may also need to set `voice_host` to the public IP of the server the voice chat is running on.
+If you are running your server behind a proxy like BungeeCord or Velocity make sure you followed [these instructions](server_setup#setting-it-up-with-a-proxy).

 Some servers have a DDoS protection that prevents the voice chat from working.